 6Now you know what is restraining him, to the end that he may be revealed in his own season.
 7For the mystery of lawlessness already works.
 Only there is one who restrains now, until he is taken out of the way.

 (2 Thessalonians 2:6–7 / emphasis added)

 In other words, the restrainer is removed at the Rapture in Revelation 12:5, and so after Satan gets unceremoniously cast down to earth, it's game on.
 This corresponds precisely to what we see in the remainder of chapter 12.
 It all fits, and it leads us to one inescapable conclusion.

-Slice and dice it all you want: No matter how you rearrange, reorganize, or reschedule the events of Revelation 12, one thing is crystal clear: the dragon (Satan and his world system) is primarily focused on devouring the male child (the Church) until it is caught up to heaven in verse 5 (the Rapture), the event which takes the restrainer out of the way as per 1 Thessalonians 2:7.
-Then and only then does Satan get cast down to earth and go on his "unrestrained" rampage against the faithful remnant of Israel, the Tribulation saints, and the 144,000, both by influencing the nations of the world and through the Antichrist during both the first and second halves of the Tribulation.
+Slice and dice it all you want: No matter how you rearrange, reorganize, or reschedule the events of Revelation 12, one thing is crystal clear: the dragon (Satan and his world system) is primarily focused on devouring the male child (the Church) until it is caught up to heaven in verse 5 (the Rapture), which takes the restrainer out of the way (1 Thess.
+2:7).
+Then and only then does Satan get cast down to earth and go on his "unrestrained" rampage against the Jewish remnant, the Tribulation saints, and the 144,000, both by influencing the nations of the world and through the Antichrist during both the first and second halves of the Tribulation.

 And that can only mean one thing:

 When I served in the U.S. Navy many years ago, we had a lot of colorful, often sarcastic expressions that would get tossed around on a regular basis.
 In a situation where everyone who had a role to play in something goofed up whatever it was they were supposed to do and it seemed that everything that could go wrong actually went wrong, someone would invariably quip: